valory-xyz/open-autonomy/docs/get_started.md

 More concretely, we divide the timeline into _periods_, and within each period, _only one designated agent will print the message_.
 The other agents will print nothing.
 Think of a period as an interval where the service carries out an iteration of its intended functionality.

-The architecture of this {{agent_service}} is as simple as it can be: four agents that are inherently connected through a _consensus mechanism_.
+The architecture of this {{agent_service}} is as simple as it can be: four agents that are inherently connected through a _consensus gadget_.

 <figure markdown>
 ![](./images/hello_world_architecture.svg)